fooltowise/NeroNotes/Nero's Notes/Investment Practices of Leading Charitable Foundations.md

 1 - The foundation can both dispense with its consultants and reduce its investment turnover as it changes to indexed investment in equities.

-2 - The foundation can follow the example of Berkshire Hathaway, and thus get total annual croupier costs below one-tenth of one percent of principal per annum, by investing with virtually total passivity in a very few much-admired domestic corporations.
+2 - The foundation can follow the example of [[Berkshire Hathaway]], and thus get total annual croupier costs below one-tenth of one percent of principal per annum, by investing with virtually total passivity in a very few much-admired domestic corporations.
 And there is no reason why some outside advice can't be used in this process.
 All the fee payer has to do is suitably control the high talent in investment counseling organizations so that the servant becomes the useful tool of its master, instead of serving itself under the perverse incentives of a sort of Mad Hatter's Tea Party.

 3 - The foundation can supplement unleveraged investment in marketable equities with investment in limited partnerships that do some combination of the following; unleveraged investment in high-tech corporations in their infancy; leveraged investments in corporate buy-outs; leveraged relative value trades in equities; and leveraged convergence trades and other exotic trades in all kinds of securities and derivatives.